webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-Executed before assigning an `id` to each chunks.
+Executed before assigning an `id` to each chunk.

 - Callback Parameters: `chunks`